alla-g/toxicity-detection-thesis/toxicity_corpus/DATASTATEMENT.md

 * Dataset Title: Russian Distorted Toxicity
 * Dataset Curator(s): Alla Gorbunova, HRU HSE student
 * Dataset Version: 1.0
-* Dataset Citation and, if available, DOI: TBA
+* Dataset Citation and, if available, DOI: -
 * Data Statement Author(s): Alla Gorbunova, HRU HSE student
 * Data Statement Version: 1.0
-* Data Statement Citation: N/A
+* Data Statement Citation: -

 ## B. Executive Summary

 Russian Distorted Toxicity is a dataset of comments from Russian social network VKontakte (vk.com) collected from three public groups.
-Is was created in order to test how existing toxicity classifiers for Russian language perform on data with distorted words (such as "sh!t" and similar distortions with letters, symbols or digits).
+It was created in order to test how existing toxicity classifiers for Russian language perform on data with distorted words (such as "sh!t" and similar distortions with letters, symbols or digits).
 Each text is annotated for presence of toxicity and presence of distortion.
 The dataset size is 3000 samples: 561 toxic comment and 126 distorted comments.
 The data was collected on 14.02.2022.

 ## C. Curation Rationale